cmjw/CTF_Writeups/OverTheWire/Bandit.md

 There are a few methods to find such a file.
 First, I used the command *$du -ab .* to list the size of all sub-directories and files.
 We can see most files have a unique size.
 One method would be to comb through this list to find any file 1033 B large.

 Another method to search by file size is to use the *find* command, for example *find . -size 1033c*.
 This search returns one file.
 Using the *file* command, we see the file is ASCII text, meaning it is not executable.
 And viewing its contents, we see it is human-readable.
 So we can conclude we have found the next key.

+## Level 6

+We need to find a file that is 1) owned by user *bandit7*, 2) owned by group *bandit6*, and 3) 33 B in size.
+We can use the *find* command, and specify the user and group.
+Since the key may be anywhere on the server, we need to specify the entire server as the search directory.
+I used the command *$find . -user bandit7 -group bandit6 -size 33c*, which returned one file.